SRS-Group-2/airspace-monitoring/README.md

   - `airspace-monthly-history` with role "Cloud Datastore Viewer"
   - `airspace-history-calculator` with role "Cloud Datastore User"
   - `flink-sa` with role "Cloud Datastore User" and role "Pub/Sub Publisher"
+  - add "Log Writer" role for each service(excluding `aircraft-info`)
 - push the following Docker images to a Google Cloud Repository, in the same region as the where the system will be deployed:
   - `aircraft_info`
   - `aircraft_list`